-Monopole antennas have been extensively investigated in the literature, especially in the first half of the 20th century due to the advent of radio communications in LF and MF bands.
-For broadcasting applications it is important to take into account the effect of power losses in the earth soil since they affect both, antenna input impedance and radiation pattern.
+Monopole antennas have been extensively studied in the scientific literature, particularly during the first half of the 20th century, coinciding with the rise of radio communications in the LF and MF bands.
+In broadcasting applications, it is crucial to consider the impact of power losses in the Earth’s soil, as they directly affect both the antenna’s input impedance and efficiency.

-Regarding the input impedance, it is directly affected by the soil parameters near the antenna, so it is customary to add buried wires just below the soil surface in order to increase the soil conductivity artificially.
-These buried wires take the form of radial screens that usually extended up to a distance of quarter-wave or half a wavelength from the monopole base.
+In terms of the input impedance, it is directly influenced by the soil parameters in close proximity to the antenna.
+To artificially enhance soil conductivity, it is common practice to incorporate buried wires just beneath the soil surface.
+These buried wires typically take the form of radial screens, extending up to a quarter-wave or half-wavelength distance from the base of the monopole.

-Since monopoles are linear antennas, the methods to approach the solution of a monopole above a real ground plane and with a radial wire ground screen are based in the results obtained for cylindrical antennas in free space.
-Unfortunately, measured data are scarce due to experimental difficulties in obtaining high precision values in a real installation.
-Monopole antennas in LF and MF bands can be from tens to hundreds of meters high.
-Nevertheless, we can compare numerical results with well-known analytical approaches, as follows.
+As monopoles are linear antennas, the methods employed to address the solution for a monopole positioned above a real ground plane, with a radial wire ground screen, are based on the findings obtained for cylindrical antennas in free space.
+Unfortunately, the availability of measured data is limited due to the experimental challenges involved in obtaining highly precise values in real-world installations.
+Monopole antennas in the LF and MF bands can reach heights ranging from tens to hundreds of meters.
+Nonetheless, numerical results can be compared with established analytical approaches, as described below.

-Prof. James R. Wait found analytical expressions to calculate the input impedance of a monopole above a radial wire ground screen, however these expressions are in the form of reaction integrals that must be solved numerically.
-Refer to “Impedance of a Top-Loaded Antenna of Arbitrary Length over a Circular Grounded Screen” by James R. Wait and Walter J. Surtees, Journal of Applied Physics 25, 553 (1954).
-On the other hand, L. A. Dorado was the first to develop simple analytical equations to calculate the input resistance based on Poynting’s theorem and the calculation of the power lost in the soil below de antenna.
-Both approaches calculate the increment in the input impedance with respect to the impedance that the monopole would have if it were above a perfectly conducting ground plane.
+Professor James R. Wait derived analytical expressions for calculating the input impedance of a monopole situated above a radial wire ground screen.
+However, these expressions take the form of reaction integrals that must be solved numerically.
+For more information, please refer to “Impedance of a Top-Loaded Antenna of Arbitrary Length over a Circular Grounded Screen” by James R. Wait and Walter J. Surtees, published in the Journal of Applied Physics (volume 25, page 553, 1954).
+On the other hand, L. A. Dorado was the first to develop simplified analytical equations for calculating the input resistance based on Poynting’s theorem and the determination of power loss in the soil beneath the antenna.
+Both approaches aim to quantify the increase in input impedance compared to the impedance that the monopole would exhibit if it were positioned above a perfectly conducting ground plane.

-Another advantage of AN-SOF is that the imaginary part of the input impedance (the reactance) can also be obtained, unlike Dorado’s method that only allows us to compute the resistance.
-Since the input reactance is also available in Wait’s approach, Fig. 2 shows a comparison between AN-SOF’s and Wait’s results for the input impedance as a function of the screen radius.
-As we can see, the results are quite satisfactory, especially taking into account the effort it took in the days of Prof. Wait to carry out this type of complex calculations.
+Furthermore, AN-SOF offers an additional advantage as it enables the determination of the imaginary part of the input impedance (i.e., the reactance), whereas Dorado’s method only allows for the calculation of resistance.
+Since the input reactance is also available in Wait’s approach, Figure 2 compares the results obtained using AN-SOF and Wait’s methods for the input impedance as a function of the screen radius.
+The presented results are highly satisfactory, particularly considering the computational challenges faced by Professor Wait during his time when performing such complex calculations.